 But those unencumbered sight lines do present their challenges.
 One common pain point: how to coordinate bar stools and dining chairs so they complement each other and the space at large.
 Here are four ways to add interest without sacrificing cohesion.

 Choosing bar stools and dining chairs that belong to different design styles can take your look in a fresh, transitional direction.
-The mixed-materials Roco Bar Stool feels more modern while the Adeline Dining Chair has a classic refinement.
+The handcarved Olivianna Swivel Stool feels more feminine while the simple design of the Turin Slipcovered Dining Chair has a classic refinement.
 But for the space to feel cohesive, it’s important for them to share some similarities.
-In this pairing, both seats have cool tones and clean-lined silhouettes.
-The wood seat of the bar stool also matches the tone of the dining table, providing an additional connection.
+In this pairing, both seats feature performance linen fabric and complementary silhouettes.

 It doesn’t take much variation for open living spaces to feel overly busy.
 So if you have stellar light fixtures, big-impact artwork or a sofa that already strays from the style of the room, matching bar stools and dining chairs can be a wise choice – as we’ve done here with our Savoy bar stools and dining chairs.
 As high-visibility furnishings, these coordinating pieces can bring a sense of continuity to the entire space.